DA0-DA0/dao-contracts/contracts/proposal/cwd-proposal-single/README.md

 To stop an invalid hook receiver from locking the proposal module receivers will be removed from the hook list if they error when handling a hook.

+## Revoting

+The proposals may be configured to allow revoting.
+In such cases, users are able to change their vote as long as the proposal is still open.
+Revoting for the currently cast option will return an error.